-16. Public Participation
+46.15.
+Public Participation

 Council shall engage the public prior and during the budget process when required by established policies with support from the City.
-Public input will be taken into consideration during the development of the proposed budget and in Council's deliberation of the proposed budget.
+Public input will be taken into consideration during the development of the proposed budget and in Council's deliberation of the proposed budget in accordance with C-CAO-20.

-17. Revenues
+17.16.
+Revenues